cs4241-21a/final_project/README.md

 * Hover over songs to expose their options
   * Click the `X` button to remove a song from the playlist
   * Click the `▶`/`⏸` buttons to play/pause a song
-* Click the `View on Spotify` to open the playlist with Spotify
+* Click the `View on Spotify` button to open the playlist with Spotify
 * Click the `Reroll Playlist` button to generate a new playlist

 ## Technologies